 5. A long drive along the East Coast Road

-If both the sunset and the sunrise amuses you than a long drive along the East Coast Road or ECR which is famous for its scenic beauty is a must in your list of things to-do in Pondicherry.
-The ECR is a two lane highway that connect Chennai to Pondicherry, it runs along the coast of Bay of Bengal.
+If both the sunset and the sunrise amuses you than a long drive along the East Coast Road or ECR which is famous for its scenic beauty is a must in your list of things-to-do in Pondicherry.
+The ECR is a two-lane highway that connects Chennai to Pondicherry, it runs along the coast of Bay of Bengal.
 Tall palm trees, the sea, the soothing breeze all giving you a therapeutic effect on you.

 7. Have a Look around the Pondicherry Museum

 The word museum do sounds boring and monotonous but friends its the only place where we can know the history and how the place came into being.
 The Pondicherry museum is an interesting one, with display weapons, coins, manuscripts etc of the Colonial period, huge burial urns, conch shell jewellery, and many items from the Arikamedu excavation.
 They have a rare collection of stone and bronze statues from the Pallava and Chola dynasty, some of which are huge statues of Lord Ganesha, Lord Nataraja, beautiful temple lamps, etc. Unfortunately, photography is not allowed inside so I am not able to share any pictures.
 Moreover, the museum is located on Saint Louis Street which is within the main town area.
 An hour is enough to go around the museum.

 8. Enjoy the House Boat Ride

 To visit the Paradise Beach you need to reach Chunnambar which is 7km from the main city.
 There in the counter, you can also book tickets for a House Boat ride.
 Facilities of Houseboat on the backwaters are available just like the one you see in Allepey, Kerela.
 If you have already been to Kerela and want to refresh your memories this houseboat is the best thing for you.
 You can enjoy the ride and there is also a facility for staying overnight on the boat and enjoy the breeze.